paulsskiii/OOCL_Team/README.md

 5. **Never push directly to the main Branch**.
    Yes.

+6. **Branch Cleanup and Uniformity**.
+   - Once you have migrated to your new branch following the updated instructions, you must delete your old or unused branches.

+   - This ensures our repository stays clean, organized, and uniform across all trainees

 ---

-4. Markdown Template — GROUP_MEMBERS.md
+## 4. Markdown Template — GROUP_MEMBERS.md
 # Group Members

 | Name              | Role                | GitHub Username      |